All Training Courses

 API – Application Programming Interface

-Those needing to understand the definition of APIs and its usage in Web Services and 5G Core Network.
+For those looking to gain a comprehensive understanding of APIs and their application in Web Services and 5G Core Networks, the 1-day API Application Programming Interface course offered by Wray Castle is the perfect choice.
+This course is designed for individuals who want to delve into the intricacies of API standards, definitions, and their relevance in the realm of Web Services and 5G technology.
+Led by seasoned telecommunications trainer Maziar Shoaie, participants will explore topics such as 3GPP and 5G APIs, as well as the fundamentals of 5G Service Based Architecture (SBI).
+Participants are encouraged to have some prior knowledge or experience in packet-switched data network operations and Internet technology, along with a general understanding of 4G and 5G networks.
+Through a combination of theoretical learning and practical insights, attendees will gain valuable insights into the world of APIs and their significance in modern telecommunications.
+Join us for this intensive 1-day course and enhance your understanding of APIs in the context of Web Services and 5G Core Networks.
 Prerequisites Some knowledge or experience of packet-switched data network operation and Internet technology is beneficial.
 General knowledge about 4G and 5G.
 Course Contents Introduction to API API Standards and Definition API and Web Services 3GPP and 5G APIs 5G Service Based Architecture (SBI) Course Director: Maziar Shoaie Maziar is a seasoned telecommunications trainer with over 23 years of experience.
 He has delivered courses in more than 45 countries to customers from all over the world, including operators, vendors, and integrators.
 He is a core-network specialist with expertise in 2G, 3G, 4G, and 5G networks. and the developer of the Wray Castle 5G Lab and Workshop.

 £980.00